qasar/qasar.github.io/readings.md

 <p>Jon Krakauer</p>

-<p>This is a gripping book that makes moutaineering seem both amazing and hideous.
+<p>This is a gripping book that makes mountaineering seem both amazing and hideous.
 Reading about the eventual fate of the tragic 1996 Everest expedition that author was a part of makes the reader ask "why?".
-Why would you risk life and limb for something so pointless as climinbing a rock.
+Why would you risk life and limb for something so pointless as climbing a rock.
 The answer dawned on me that it is no less noble than a life wasted away in an office cubicle. </p>
 </div>
 <hr>